r48n34/leafers/README.md

 **Images number**: 86880

 ### flower400
-Dataset that contains 400 types of flowers occur in Hong Kong, without group by genus, contains 400 types of flowers
+Dataset that contains 400 types of flowers occur in Hong Kong.

 ### flower258
 Dataset that contains 258 types of flowers occur in Hong Kong, group by genus.